cilium/cilium/Documentation/gettingstarted/clustermesh.rst

     endpoints from all clusters.
 Run ``cilium service list`` in any Cilium pod and validate that the backend IPs consist of pod IPs from all clusters running relevant backends.
-You can further validate the correct datapath plumbing by running ``cilium bpf lb list`` to inspect the state of the BPF maps.
+You can further validate the correct datapath plumbing by running ``cilium bpf lb list`` to inspect the state of the eBPF maps.

     If this fails: